tier4/caret_doc/docs/design/latency_definitions/node.md

 Examples of complex message context are described below.

-- Bufferd, for example, is a buffer delay process.
+- Buffered, for example, is a buffer delay process.
 - Multiple inputted is for moving average processing, for example.
 There are multiple candidates for node latency.
 - Unused is a message that has not been published and has not been used.
 This is evaluated as a kind of message drop.
 - Crossed can occur in cases where messages are retrieved based on the timestamp of the message rather than the system time.